getzep/zep-js/README.md

 ### NotFoundError
 - Custom error class for not found errors in the ZepClient.
 - `Constructor: (message: string)`: Constructs a NotFoundError instance
 ---
+### AuthenticationError
+- Custom error class for Authentication errors in the ZepClient.
+- `Constructor: (message: string)`: Constructs an AuthenticationError instance
+---